Demultiplexing with Cutadapt

 Page 1 - Input

-Reads - Select the FastQ/A files that contain sequences that have attached barcodes which link those sequences to the respective samples.
+Input Reads - Select the FastQ/A files that contain sequences that have attached barcodes that link those sequences to the respective samples.
+Single-End and Paired-End files are allowed.

 1. Two-Columns TXT/CSV file: Barcode files are simple TXT files or CSV/TSV files.
 Each line should contain an identifier (descriptive name for the barcode), and the barcode itself (A/C/G/T), separated by a TAB character.
 Example: